mbolsen/mbolsen/README.md

 <h1 align="center">Hi 👋, I'm Matt</h1>
 <h3 align="center">A fun engineer that enjoys finding solutions to odd problems</h3>
-- ⚡ Fun fact **I like to be outside when I am not on my computer.
+**I like to be outside when I am not on my computer.
 I enjoy projects that bring the real word and the digital word together.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">